Xetibo/ReSet-Doc/sections/literature.typ

 database which is not controlled by ReSet.
 The downside to this would be the dependency on keyrings themselves. @GNOME-Keyring @Keyring-Rust

-#subsection("Hooks")
+//#subsection("Hooks")
-// TODO: which section is it referring to?
+//// TODO: which section is it referring to?
-Hooks for the plugin system refer to section in the code where the plugin applies its functionality.
+//Hooks for the plugin system refer to section in the code where the plugin
+//applies its functionality.
 When looking back at the ABI plugin example in
-@rust_dynamic_libary_loading, this would be the call of the function inside the plugin system struct.
-For the example in @rust_function_overriding it would instead be the overridden function.
+//@rust_dynamic_libary_loading, this would be the call of the function inside the
+//plugin system struct.
+For the example in @rust_function_overriding it would
+//instead be the overridden function.
+//

-// TODO: why is this important?
+//// TODO: why is this important?
-// TODO: Security concerns?
+//// TODO: Security concerns?
 Potential uninitialized resources etc.
-// TODO: Providing a consistent environment for plugins in order for them to not crash
+//// TODO: Providing a consistent environment for plugins in order for them to not crash
 #subsection("Testing")
 ReSet does not yet have a testing system implemented, only regular Rust tests are currently implemented, and those do not cover the full usage of the DBus API